Comparing Kadant (KAI) & Metso Oyj (MXCYY)

 Valuation & Earnings

-This table compares Kadant and Metso Oyj’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Kadant and Metso Oyj’s gross revenue, earnings per share (EPS) and valuation.

 |